-1.1.1 Approve Treasury Policy (TP), including any amendments proposed by the Treasury Management Committee.
+- 1.1.1 Approve Treasury Policy (TP), including any amendments proposed by the Treasury Management Committee. - 1.1.2 Approve any hedging outside the parameters of the TP. - 1.1.3 Approve the use of any risk management products not authorised by the TP.

-- 1.1.2 Approve any hedging outside the parameters of the TP. - 1.1.3 Approve the use of any risk management products not authorised by the TP. - 1.1.4 Monitor treasury performance through receipt of appropriate reporting. - 1.1.5 Approve overall borrowing levels on an annual basis through the Annual Plan and first year of the 10 Year Plan. - 1.1.6 Determination of any Local Government Funding Agency transactions as per Section 8 of this Policy.
+1.1.4 Approve overall borrowing levels on an annual basis through the Annual Plan and first year of the Long Term Plan.